ATROPINE SULFATE- atropine sulfate injection, solution

 Atropine is not removed by dialysis.

 Atropine Sulfate Injection, USP is a sterile, nonpyrogenic isotonic solution of atropine sulfate monohydrate in water for injection with sodium chloride sufficient to render the solution isotonic.
-It is administered parenterally by subcutaneous, intramuscular or intravenous injection.
+It is administered parenterally by intravenous injection.

 Sodium chloride added to render the solution isotonic for injection of the active ingredient is present in amounts insufficient to affect serum electrolyte balance of sodium (Na+) and chloride (Cl-) ions.